ligoj/parent/README.md

-# :link: ligoj parent
+# :link: Universal parent
-Parent POM to get rid off all maven issues and reproduces the builds on any seat.
+Parent POM to get rid off all [Maven](https://maven.apache.org/index.html) issues and to reproduce the builds on any seat.

 This a POM with tuned Maven configurations :
 - All versions are fixed in properties for all plugins : the builds are always reproductible
-- Preconfigured untit/integration tests and code coverage with Jacoco
+- Preconfigured untit/integration tests and code coverage with [Jacoco](http://www.eclemma.org/jacoco/)
 - Consistent encoding setting
 - Preconfigured JAR/EAR/WAR for buildnumber and version in `MANIFEST.MF`